KarthikKadambi/homebase/src/pages/about.md

 <section class="section-inset" aria-label="Hero section about Karthik Kadambi">
   <div class="flow">
     <h1 class="header-branding">About Karthik Kadambi</h1>
-    <p>I'm a software craftsman with 13+ years of experience building web experiences that are fast, accessible, and beautiful.</p>
+    <p>I'm a software craftsman with 13+ years of experience building web experiences that are fast, accessible and beautiful.</p>
   </div>
 </section>
 <section class="flow" aria-label="About Karthik Kadambi">
   <section aria-label="Who is karthik kadambi">
     <h2 class="header-branding">Who is Karthik Kadambi</h2>

-    **Karthik Kadambi** is a seasoned **Full Stack Web Developer** with over **13 years of industry experience**, blending frontend finesse with backend depth to craft fast, accessible, and scalable web experiences.
+    **Karthik Kadambi** is a seasoned **Full Stack Web Developer** with over **13 years of industry experience**, combining frontend expertise with backend proficiency to craft fast, accessible and scalable web experiences.

-    Originally from Bengaluru, Karnataka, India, and now residing in Fremont, California, USA, Karthik is a champion of **clean architecture, performance, and accessibility**.
-His philosophy is to "build with empathy", respecting the user's time, devices, and bandwidth as non-negotiables in modern development.
+    Originally from Bengaluru, Karnataka, India and now residing in Fremont, California, USA, Karthik is a champion of **clean architecture, performance and accessibility**.
+His philosophy is to <strong>build with empathy</strong>, respecting users' time, devices and bandwidth as essential elements in modern development.

-    From contributing to early-stage startup applications to architecting large-scale enterprise systems, he combines a sharp technical mind with a deep care for **user experience and maintainability**.
-Karthik is also a dedicated **design system enthusiast and an aspiring AI engineer**.
+    From contributing to early-stage startup applications to architecting large-scale enterprise systems, he combines technical expertise with a deep focus on **user experience and maintainability**.
+Karthik is also a dedicated **Design System Enthusiast and an Aspiring AI Engineer**.
   </section>
   <section aria-label="Journey">
     <h2 class="header-branding">My Journey</h2>